juftin/adjuftments/docs/configuration/initial_setup.md

       select your friend from the left side of the page
     - You should be on a new
       URL: [https://secure.splitwise.com/#/friends/<FRIEND ID>](https://secure.splitwise.com/#/friends)
-    - Grab the Firend ID from the URL and copy it to your `.env` file
+    - Grab the Friend ID from the URL and copy it to your `.env` file

 ## Pushover Config